Michelle Perro, M.D., Executive Director

-Bob received his Doctorate in Geophysics from Stanford University and did post-Doctoral work at the U.S. Geological Survey in Menlo Park, CA. Bob’s career has included: project management training at domestic and overseas venues; scientific research; a project management position in alternative energy development at the Geothermal Division of Unocal (now Chevron); client consulting and asset-management data systems at Schlumberger Inc.; and database development and project/client management for several software products at Autodesk, Inc. While at Unocal, Bob’s responsibilities included clearly communicating technical information about Unocal’s operations to outside environmental and regulatory authorities.
-Besides GMOScience.org, Bob’s current projects include Internet application development for nonprofits and public education about sustainability issues such as the relation between global energy needs, fossil-energy resource challenges, and a sustainable social & food system.
+Bob received his Doctorate in Geophysics from Stanford University.
+Bob’s career has included: scientific research; leading project management training in the U.S. and overseas; project management at the Geothermal Division of Chevron-Unocal; client consulting on data systems at Schlumberger Inc.; and project/client management for software products at Autodesk, Inc. While at Chevron-Unocal, Bob’s responsibilities included effectively providing technical information about Unocal’s operations to outside environmental and regulatory authorities.
+Besides GMOScience.org, Bob’s current projects include Internet application development and education about sustainability issues such as global energy needs, fossil-energy resources, and sustainable social & food systems.